 Content strategies need to be focused on topics.
 Yes, the keywords should be there in the text, but the focus is to answer questions and provide the best information out there.

 Some SEO “professionals” resort to link schemes to manipulate a site’s ranking.
 Building spammy links or Private Blog Network (PBN) links in order to attempt improving organic rankings can result in a penalty.
 Providing excessive link exchanges also results in penalties.
 Google takes this so seriously that they even have a page set up to report this abuse.

 The problem for an SEO client is that this tactic could improve their rankings temporarily and everyone gets excited.
 Just to find out that it won’t last.
 Once Google discovers the link exchange network, it all comes crashing down.
 Google penalizes page after page wrapped up in the scheme.

-Yes, there is such a thing as Google Partners, we are one.
+Yes, there are such things as Google Partners, we are one.
 BUT that has NOTHING TO DO WITH SEO.

 Google Partners are agencies who have a certificate for passing the Google Ads test and who manage a number of Google Ad campaigns successfully.
 This is strictly related to digital advertising and has no relationship to organic rankings.
 If someone attempts to use their Google Partner status when talking about SEO – they are misleading you.
 Run.

 6. Free Trials

 The amount of time and tedious work that goes into search engine optimization is: 7 hours…